gilesgoatboy/rewind/readme.md

 # Rewind: git history analysis scripts

-A small library of handy git analysis scripts roughly inspired by Gary Bernhardt's [Destroy All Software](https://www.destroyallsoftware.com/) screencasts, and extensively documented in my ebook _[Unfuck A Monorail For Great
+A small library of handy and possibly correct git analysis scripts roughly inspired by Gary Bernhardt's [Destroy All Software](https://www.destroyallsoftware.com/) screencasts, and extensively documented in my ebook _[Unfuck A Monorail For Great